How To Write The Discussion Chapter

 - Don’t make assumptions about your readers.
 As a writer, you have hands-on experience with the data and so it can be easy to present it in an over-simplified manner.
 Make sure that you spell out your findings and interpretations for the intelligent layman.

 - Have a look at other theses and dissertations from your institution, especially the discussion sections.
 This will help you to understand the standards and conventions of your university, and you’ll also get a good idea of how others have structured their discussion chapters.
+You can also check out our chapter template.

 - Avoid using absolute terms such as “These results prove that…”, rather make use of terms such as “suggest” or “indicate”, where you could say, “These results suggest that…” or “These results indicate…”.
 It is highly unlikely that a dissertation or thesis will scientifically prove something (due to a variety of resource constraints), so be humble in your language.